bo32/spark_notes/Spark_chapter3.md

 #### Element-wise transformations
 * map(): takes a function as a parameter and applies to the all elements of the RDD.
 * filter(): takes a function as a parameter and returns the elements of the RDD matching the function.
+* flatmap(): similar to map(), it transforms each eelement of the RDD to 0 or more elements.

 ```java
 JavaRDD<Integer> rdd = sc.parallelize(Arrays.asList(1, 2, 3, 4));